 THE RESTORATION PROJECT

-Funders and supporters of the project include: Heritage Lottery Fund, Historic England (English Heritage), Garfield Weston Foundation, Taylor Wimpey, Sir James Knott Trust and LEAF.
+Funders and supporters of the project include: Heritage Lottery Fund, Historic England (English Heritage), Gateshead Council, Durham Wildlife Trust, Garfield Weston Foundation, Taylor Wimpey, Sir James Knott Trust and LEAF.

-If you would like to help this very worthwhile project, perhaps as a volunteer or by making a donation or even by becoming a member of TBWT, you can find all about that by pressing the button below
+If you would like to help this very worthwhile project, perhaps as a volunteer or by making a donation or even by becoming a member of TWBPT (for only £2 per month), just press the button below

 Dunston Staiths is on the south bank of the River Tyne at Dunston, Gateshead, Tyne & Wear.